Yonezawa Castle

 How do I get to Yonezawa Castle?

 The nearest station is Yonezawa Station (JR Ou Main Line / Yamagata Shinkansen).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 City loop buses connect Yonezawa Station to the castle park area.
 A taxi from the station is convenient and inexpensive.
-Parking: Free parking available within Matsugasaki Park.
-Ample space except during the late-April Uesugi Festival.
-Accessible with a JR Pass.

 How much does Yonezawa Castle cost to enter?